runtimeverification/wasm-semantics/kwasm-lemmas.md

 KWASM Lemmas
 ============

-These lemmas aid in verifying WASM programs behavior.
+These lemmas aid in verifying WebAssembly programs behavior.
 They are part of the *trusted* base, and so should be scrutinized carefully.

 ```k